django-webpack/django-webpack-loader/README.md

 ## Rendering
 In order to render the front-end code into the Django templates, we use the `render_bundle` template tag.

-Its behavior is to accept a string with the name of an entrypoint from the stats file (in our case, we're using `main`) and it'll proceed to include all files under that entrypoint.
+Its behavior is to accept a string with the name of an entrypoint from the stats file (in our case, we're using `main`, which is [the default](https://webpack.js.org/concepts/entry-points/#single-entry-shorthand-syntax)) and it'll proceed to include all files under that entrypoint.
 You can read more about the entrypoints concept [here](https://webpack.js.org/concepts/entry-points/).

 > ⚠️ You can also check an example on how to use multiple `entry` values [here](https://github.com/django-webpack/django-webpack-loader/tree/master/examples/code-splitting).